marijnh/Eloquent-JavaScript/06_object.md

 ## Symbols

-When using interfaces you might run into a problem where multiple interfaces use the same property name to mean different things.
-For example, if I were to define an interface in which the `toString` method is supposed to convert the object into a piece of yarn, it would not be possible for an object to conform to both that interface and the standard use of `toString`.
+It is possible for multiple interfaces to use the same property name for different things.
+For example I could define an interface in which the `toString` method is supposed to convert the object into a piece of yarn.
+It would not be possible for an object to conform to both that interface and the standard use of `toString`.

 That would be a bad idea, and this problem isn't that common.
 Most JavaScript programmers simply don't think about it.
 But the language